egarris/web-dev-2022/README.md

 # Web Development 2022

-Looking to learn web development?
+Looking to hone your skills as a web developer?
 Become a better software engineer?
-Want to learn best practices?
+Learn modern industry-proven practices?

 We are a group of software engineers passionate about education!
 This repository contains source code for our live workshop held during December 2021.
 Our lineup consists of